Save 75% on Drum Lessons

 Click Here »

-Now that you have chosen an appropriate rig, tuned it up, and muffled out unwanted overtones, you’re ready to dial in that perfect drum sound and get to work on your hit record!
+Now that you’ve chosen an appropriate rig, tuned it up, and muffled unwanted overtones, you’re ready to dial in that perfect drum sound and get to work on your hit record!
 In Part 2 of this Pro Studio Tips Series, we’ll discuss how to get the right mix in your headphones and the best way to approach working with a click track.

 Using headphones in a recording session can be a very different experience from playing live onstage with a monitor wedge.
 It’s important to choose a comfortable pair that fits snugly but isn’t too tight.
 Some drummers prefer “closed” headphones which don’t let any outside noise in, while others like “open” ones that aren’t fully airtight and allow you to hear a bit of yourself in the room.
 It’s largely a personal preference, and it’s good to experiment with different types to see what works best for you.